 I wrote the following a week or two ago, in the midst of this disorienting process, and here might be the proper place to give it context, and declare it as a solution:

 What entrances us about the butterfly cannot be pinned down, though we try, literally pinning the butterfly—or at least its body—to a board, to be displayed and examined in greater detail.

 Also, its camouflage is without context against the background of the display case.

-What this means is that my understanding of the order—the logos—is not necessary for the order to exist, or persist, and that I’ve seen how my understanding is superfluous to the order, or may even be counter-productive and harmful, insofar as I wish to appreciate it.
-Note that the background of the display case is the ground for the bold but so very stale declarations which I abhor and here commit to avoiding in my writing, and then note too how the above sentences might just meet the criteria for the written word which I’ve attempted to outline in this essay: this solution has given me much relief.
+What this means is that my understanding of the order—the logos—is not necessary for the order to exist, or persist, and also that I’ve seen how my understanding is superfluous to the order, or may even be counter-productive and harmful, insofar as I wish to appreciate it.
+Consider it like this: the background of the display case is the ground for the bold but so very stale declarations which I abhor and here commit to avoiding in my writing, but the above sentences themselves might just meet the criteria for the written word which I’ve attempted to outline in this essay.
+Their solution has given me much relief.

 Over the years I’ve tried so very hard to understand, and have been using words as instruments for the capture and dissection of every phenomenon which caught my eye.
 Now I see what such attempts do to the butterfly, so to speak.
 Moving forward, I am willing to accept the superfluity of my commentary, and to admit my mistake in assigning to myself and my writing this task of comprehending the universal.
 I accept instead the beauty of an order it is not possible for me to name, which always flutters just beyond my grasp, and which exists beyond my words.
 In fact, I hope that my words, too, become more and more like so many butterflies: beautiful, entrancing, elusive; in all likelihood impossible to pin down without losing something vital, because, if I’m being honest, this is now how things appear to me.